 Budapest, Hungary – Mid to Late October

 The Danube glows golden as fall deepens in Hungary’s capital.
 Thermal baths feel even better when the outside air cools, and the city’s café culture comes alive in cozy corners.
+Wandering through Budapest’s old town, you can enjoy its historic charm and atmospheric streets without the usual crowds.
 Fewer river cruise crowds mean more space at Buda Castle and the Parliament’s Gothic halls.

 What to watch: Lufthansa and Swiss often route through hubs like Frankfurt or Zurich with short layovers—and competitive business class pricing during fall school breaks.